duiliokepel/lazyfoo-sdl-tutorial/README.md

 - [Embedding of binary data into programs](https://www.devever.net/~hl/incbin)

 ---
 ## Setting up Git and  GitHub

 ### The initial setup in CLI

-The process is simple but not straight foward, this section is just a quick reference for myself of what commands that were used to setup this project.
+The process is simple but not straight foward as i'm not used to it, this section is just a quick reference for myself of what commands that were used to setup this project.

 After creating the repo in GitHub:
 ```bash
 git config --global user.name "User"